flora-m/Github-API-Visualisations/README.md

 ![](screenshots/weekday_popularity.gif)

-note: the GIF has been sped up to make demonstration smoother
+Note: the GIF file has been sped up to make demonstration smoother